alexholehouse/Geeneus/github_pages.md

     accession    # accession associated with the domain

 #### Variants
-*UPDATE IN 0.1.6: Previously he key names were capitalized (e.g. 'Location', 'Original' etc).
+*UPDATE IN 0.1.6: Previously the key names were capitalized (e.g. 'Location', 'Original' etc).
 To add consistency with other complex types keys are now all lower case*

 A variant query returns a list of variant dictionaries, where each dictionary has the following key value pairs;